Black Sea deluge hypothesis

 The Black Sea deluge is the best known of three hypothetical flood scenarios proposed for the Late Quaternary history of the Black Sea.
-It is one of two of these flood scenarios which proposes a rapid, even catastrophic, rise in sea level of the Black Sea.
+One other flood scenario proposes a rapid, even catastrophic, rise in sea level of the Black Sea.

 History

 In 1997, William Ryan, Walter Pitman, Petko Dimitrov, and their colleagues first published the Black Sea deluge hypothesis.
-They proposed that a catastrophic inflow of Mediterranean seawater into the Black Sea freshwater lake occurred around 7600 years ago, c.
+They proposed that a catastrophic inflow of Mediterranean seawater into the Black Sea freshwater lake occurred around 7,600 years ago, c.
 5600 BCE.

-As proposed, the Early Holocene Black Sea flood scenario describes events that would have profoundly affected prehistoric settlement in eastern Europe and adjacent parts of Asia and possibly was the basis of oral history concerning Noah's flood.
+As proposed, the Early Holocene Black Sea flood scenario describes events that would have profoundly affected prehistoric settlement in Eastern Europe and adjacent parts of Asia and possibly was the basis of oral history concerning the myth of Noah's flood.
 Some archaeologists support this theory as an explanation for the lack of Neolithic sites in northern Turkey.
-In 2003, Ryan and coauthors revised the dating of the early Holocene flood to 8800 years ago, c.
+In 2003, Ryan and coauthors revised the dating of the early Holocene flood to 8,800 years ago, c.
 6800 BCE.

 Before that date, glacial meltwater had turned the Black and Caspian seas into vast freshwater lakes draining into the Aegean Sea.
 As glaciers retreated, some of the rivers emptying into the Black Sea declined in volume and changed course to drain into the North Sea.
 The levels of the lakes dropped through evaporation, while changes in worldwide hydrology caused global sea levels to rise.

 The rising Mediterranean finally spilled over a rocky sill at the Bosporus.
 The event flooded 100000 km2 of land and significantly expanded the Black Sea shoreline to the north and west.
-According to these researchers, 50 km3 of water poured through each day, two hundred times the flow of Niagara Falls.
-The Bosporus valley roared and surged at full spate for at least three hundred days.
+According to these researchers, 50 km3 of water poured through each day.
+The Bosporus valley roared and surged at full spate for at least 300 days.
 They argued that the catastrophic inflow of seawater resulted from an abrupt sea-level jump that accompanied the Laurentide Ice Sheet collapse and the ensuing breach of a bedrock barrier in the Bosporus strait.